Tarryn

 “Tarryn has so much to give, so it’s simply been a matter of creating opportunities for her to get to know people and give her a chance to shine,” explains Amanda.

-Shelly shares Tarryn’s passion for music and found a country music club who meet fortnightly in Waitara for a sing along.
+Shelly shares Tarryn’s passion for music and found a country music club that meets fortnightly in Waitara for a sing-along.
 Tarryn was keen to head along and find out if it was a good fit for her.

 “The country music club is really good fun and it’s nice to be around other music-lovers.
 I’m looking forward to the festival – I think it’ll be awesome,” says Tarryn.